EventStore/EventStore/docs/operations/database-backup.md

 ## Database Files Information

-There are 2 directories containing data that needs to be included in the backup:
+By default there are 2 directories containing data that needs to be included in the backup:
 `db\ ` where the data is located & `index\ ` where the indexes are kept.

 The exact name and location is dependent on your configuration.